-To impart knowledge of the provisions of the Companies Act 2013 and the Depositories Act, 1996.
+To impart basic knowledge of the provisions of the Companies Act 2013 and the Depositories Act, 1996 and to enable students to analyse different case studies related to different issues of corporate law.

-Course Learning Outcomes:
+Case studies involving issues in corporate laws are required to be discussed.

-CO1: understand the regulatory aspects and the broader procedural aspects involved in different types of companies covering the Companies Act 2013 and Rules thereunder.

-CO2: follow the basic legal documents and their usage essential for operations and management of company.

-CO3: enable the students to synthesis company processes, meetings and decisions.

-CO4: equip the students with framework of dividend distribution and role of auditors in a company.

-CO5: comprehend and evaluate working of depositories and their functions in stock markets.
+- CO1: understand the regulatory aspects and the broader procedural aspects involved in different types of companies covering the Companies Act 2013 and Rules thereunder. - CO2: follow the basic legal documents and their usage essential for operations and management of company. - CO3: enable the students to synthesis company processes, meetings and decisions. - CO4: equip the students with framework of dividend distribution and role of auditors in a company. - CO5: comprehend and evaluate working of depositories and their functions in stock markets.

-Meaning and characteristics of a company; Types of companies including private and public company, government company, foreign company, one person company, small company, associate company, dormant company and producer company; Association not for profit; Illegal association; Formation of company, promoters, their legal position and pre incorporation contracts; Online registration of a company.
+Meaning and characteristics of a company; Lifting of corporate veil; Administration of Company Law [including National Company Law Tribunal (NCLT), National Company Law Appellate Tribunal (NCLAT), Special Courts]; Types of companies including private and public company, government company, foreign company, one person company, small company, associate company, dormant company and producer company; Association not for profit; Illegal association; Formation of company, promoters, their legal position and pre incorporation contracts; Online registration of a company.